Lecture notes on the formation and early evolution of planetary systems: Evolution of Planetary Systems

 \subsubsection{Solar System evidence}

 \citet{malhotra93} and \citet{malhotra95} considered the effect of the outward migration of Neptune on the origin of Pluto and dynamically similar Kuiper Belt Objects.
-The idea is that as Neptune migrated outward, Pluto and smaller KBOs were captured into mean motion resonances.
+When external forcing causes the semi-major axes of two bodies on Keplerian orbits to slowly converge, it is possible (and in some cases guaranteed) that they will be {\em captured} into mean motion resonance \citep{goldreich65,mustill11,batygin15}.
+Applying this concept to the Solar System, as Neptune migrated outward due to planetesimal scattering Pluto and smaller KBOs could have been captured into mean motion resonances.
 The eccentricities of captured bodies then increase as Neptune continues to move out.
 For a particle locked into a $j:j+1$ resonance, the eccentricity is \cite{malhotra95}

 where $e_0$ is the eccentricity on capture into the resonance, $a_{\rm Neptune, init}$ is the semi-major axis of Neptune when the particle was captured, and $a_{\rm Neptune}$ is the final semi-major axis.
 For example, if Pluto, then at 33~AU, was captured into 3:2 resonance with Neptune when the latter was at 25~AU, then migration within the resonance out to Neptune's current location at 30.2~AU matches Pluto's current eccentricity of $e \approx 0.25$.